pizzadudez/VladAlbert/src/content/about.md

 I'm very passionate about building robust apps, with practical and innovative functionalities for the end users.
 At the core I'm a problem solver and a big picture thinker.

-What I enjoy most is bringing ideas into reality and the whole creative process behind it (from *designing databases* to *CSS animations* and everything inbetween).
+What I enjoy most is bringing ideas into reality and the whole creative process behind it (from *designing databases* to *CSS animations* and everything in between).

 If you want to know more technical details about my skills check out my <a href="https://www.vladalbert.com/" target="_blank">resume</a>.